sch0penheimer/AWS-DevSecOps-Hybrid-CICD-Factory/README.md

 The factory relies on **AWS CodePipeline** as a multi‑stage orchestrator to integrate source control, coordinate builds, perform security scans, and automate deployments; **AWS CodeBuild** supplies isolated, containerized build environments for compiling code, executing security and compliance analyses, and producing artifacts; and centralized **S3 Artifact Management** handles artifact storage with versioning and lifecycle policies to manage pipeline dependencies.

 **4. `Security Integration Layer:`**
-**Multi-Stage Security Scanning** is implemented throughout the CI process: SAST, SCA, DAST, and RASP tools are embedded across pipeline stages to continuously detect code, dependency, runtime, and application-layer risks; **AWS Security Hub** centralizes findings while a custom Lambda function normalizes and correlates alerts for unified visibility and automated response;
+**Multi-Stage Security Scanning** is implemented throughout the CI process: SAST, SCA, DAST, and RASP tools are embedded across pipeline stages & the prod environment to continuously detect code, dependency, runtime, and application-layer risks; **AWS Security Hub** centralizes findings while a custom Lambda function normalizes and correlates alerts for unified visibility and automated response;

 **5. `Event-Driven Operations:`**
 The platform uses **AWS EventBridge** for flexible event routing and automated incident‑response workflows, **CloudWatch Integration** for centralized monitoring, logging, and alerting across all components, and **SNS Topics** to distribute operational and security alerts across multiple channels.